bestplay/Notes/resume.md

 #### Web server

-  Develop and maintain web servers in **nodejs**, and using **PostgreSQL, Redis**.
+  Develop and maintain web servers in **Nodejs**, and using **PostgreSQL, Redis**.

 #### Desktop Client (base on node-webkit)
-  I propose my superior to use **node-webkit** to build Desktop Clients for Recycling IPhones project, instead of outsourcing.
+  I propose my superior to use **Node-Webkit** to build Desktop Clients for Recycling IPhones project, instead of outsourcing.

   And It works.